bryteblue/runbook-sql-maintenance/README.md

 1. 1 will asses index fragmentation and will rebuild an index when fragmentation is above 20%.
 2. 1 will update internal sql statistics

+# Problems that need solving
+When a data is removed and added from a database a indexes can get fragmentated.
+Meaning that the index points to a location where the data is not present.
+Typically resulting in a performance penalty.
+When you rebuild an index you need to let the internal statistisc of the database know that the index is good health.
+Those statistics are used to determine the best execution plan.

+Both need to be up to date to make sure the database is performing in good order.
+This runbook will try and keep that up to spec.

+Background information 'SQL statistics' : https://docs.microsoft.com/en-us/sql/relational-databases/statistics/statistics?view=sql-server-ver16
+Background information 'Index Fragmentation' : https://docs.microsoft.com/en-us/sql/relational-databases/indexes/reorganize-and-rebuild-indexes?view=sql-server-ver16

 # Set up
 The main part are the objects in runbook-resources.tf.
 You may need objects that relate to the main objects, you will find examples in basics.tf.
 Like a key vault, a secret, resources group.